astrogab42/XwbAudioReplacer/README.md

 ### COMPATIBILITY

-XWB-Audio-Replacer has been test on Windows 10 and Windows 11 with PowerShell Core 7.4 already installed.
+XWB-Audio-Replacer has been tested on Windows 10 and Windows 11 with PowerShell Core 7.4 already installed.
 Thanks to the cross-compatibility of PowerShell Core with MacOS and Linux, it could potentially work with other operating systems with some small adaptations.

 ## XWB-EXTRACTOR